 Custom resource definitions support

-If your Kubernetes cluster is extended with custom resources, AppCode can validate them with custom resource definition (CRD) specifcations.
+If you extend the Kubernetes cluster with custom resources, AppCode can validate them with custom resource definition (CRD) specifications.

 Specify the path to CRD specifications